TCLRainbow/DimBot-Wiki/echo/echo.md

 There are 2 different message storage: `Quote` and `Tag`.

-[[Quotes|quote]] are designed to store a message said by a person.
+[Quotes](quote.md) are designed to store a message said by a person.
 They can be used in cases like storing memes said by your friends.

 Tags are essentially shortcuts for pins.
 They only store links and can be used in cases like sending an answer of a FAQ to a member.